Graves' Disease Center

 Local compressive symptoms

-Children (especially before age 5 yo)
+Children (especially before age five years)

-Pregnancy, not controlled with anti-thyroid medication
+Pregnancy, not controlled with anti-thyroid medication.

-Side effects of medical management (bone marrow suppression or liver dysfunction as result of anti-thyroid medication side effects)
+Side effects of medical management (bone marrow suppression or liver dysfunction as a result of anti-thyroid medication side effects)

 Patients desiring pregnancy (within a year)